pherephobia/SP21POLI101/README.md

   + Room A

     1. McKeown, Timothy J. 1991.
 “A Liberal Trade Order?
 The Long-Run Pattern of Imports to the Advanced Capitalist States.”
 International Studies Quarterly, 35(2): 151–172.
-    2. Hegre, H\r{o}vard, et al. 2010.
+    2. Hegre, H$\r{o}$vard, et al. 2010.
 “Trade does promote peace: New simultaneous estimates of the reciprocal effects of trade and conflict.” *Journal of Peace Research*, 47(6): 763-774.

   + Room B